-Lavender has many uses and especially known as a favorite source of fragrance in our homes.
-But did you know that it can also be consumed as a soothing tea.
+Lavender has many uses and is especially known as a favorite source of fragrance in our homes.
+But did you know that it can also be consumed as a soothing tea?
 Lavender tea is also very easy to serve.

 Simply mix 2 tablespoons of dried lavender flowers with mint sprigs in a strainer, pour 2-3 cups of hot water then wait for 5 minutes.
 You can also add a few drops of honey to enhance the flavor and sweetness of your lavender tea.

 Aside from being a refreshing beverage, Ginger Turmeric is also healthy and perfect for the cold season.
-It has the ability to boost your immune system and will calm your sick stomach.
+It can boost your immune system and will calm your sick stomach.

-Just add some honey and a squeeze of lemon juice on a teaspoon of grated ginger.
+Just add some honey and a squeeze of lemon juice to a teaspoon of grated ginger.
 Pour three cups of water then let boil for 15 minutes in low heat.
-Sit, relax and enjoy your tea!
+Sit, relax, and enjoy your tea!